zabealbe/can-cicd/README.md

 Required by: [id-generator](id-generator)

 This field can be the same across **at most 64 messages**, meaning a topic can contain at most 64 messages.
-The characters you should use are all UPPERCASE letters and "_".
+The characters you should use are all UPPERCASE letters and "_", additionally it can't be named FIXED_IDS as it is a reserved topic used internally.\
-Messages should be subdivided in topics keeping in mind that the topic will be used by CAN devices to discriminate wether a message is interesting or not.
+Messages should be subdivided in topics keeping in mind that the topic will be used by CAN devices to discriminate whether a message is interesting or not.
 ___

 ```yaml